-20 of these employees receive a tax credit for the year for enrolling in the individual Marketplace because selfonly premiums exceed 9.5 percent of their income.
-For each employee that receives a tax credit, you owe \$3,000, for a total penalty of \$60,000 (20 fulltime employees x \$3,000 = \$60,000).
-The maximum amount that you owe would be capped at the amount that you would have paid for failing to provide minimum essential coverage to full-time employees, or \$140,000.
+For example, in 2015, you employ 100 FTE employees and offer health coverage to full-time employees.
+However, 20 of these employees receive a tax credit for the year for enrolling in an individual exchange because self-only premiums exceed 9.5 percent of their income.
+For each employee that receives a tax credit, you owe \$3,000, for a total penalty of \$60,000 (20 full-time employees x 3,000 = 60,000).
+The maximum amount that you owe would be capped at the amount you would have paid for failing to provide minimum essential coverage to full-time employees, or \$140,000.
 You therefore owe the lesser penalty, \$60,000.
 This is assessed monthly, so you would owe \$5,000 per month.

 Ultimately, how the employer mandate affects you as an employer depends on a number of factors.
-These include: (1) the number of full-time and FTE employees; (2) whether you offer affordable, minimum essential coverage; and (3) whether one or more employees qualifies for government subsidies toward the purchase of health insurance in the individual Marketplace.
+These include: (1) the number of full-time and FTE employees; (2) whether you offer affordable, minimum essential coverage; and (3) whether one or more employees qualifies for government subsidies toward the purchase of health insurance in the individual exchange.